TelegraphCreative/abodu-fed/site/content/pages/3.service/index.md

 hero__heading: 'Our Service'
 hero__subheading: 'We''ll do the heavy lifting for you.'
 hero__copy: |
-  What makes the Abodu purchase process different?
+  What makes buying an Abodu different?
 We designed the entire experience by taking what we've learned from working with the best companies outside of the construction industry.

-  We're maniacal about removing pain from the process of adding an ADU, and we are replacing it with joy — it's what makes us tick.
+  We're maniacal about removing pain from the process of adding an ADU, and replacing it with joy — it's what makes us tick.
 hero__image: /assets/6.jpg
 accordian__fields:
   accordian__sections: